Haoui Montaug: Suicide party

 Suffering from AIDS, in June 1991 Montaug invited 20 guests to celebrate his suicide at his loft apartment in the Bowery neighborhood of Manhattan located at the corner of the Bowery and East 2nd Street.
 In addition to the guests present, Madonna attended the party by telephone from Los Angeles.
 Montaug had previously introduced Madonna at the performance for her music video for "Everybody" in the early 1980s.
 At the gathering Montaug swallowed five Seconal barbiturate pills, and went into a deep labored sleep, but kept breathing, to the dismay of the guests.
-His guests remained the next morning when he awoke in a fury.
+His guests remained until the next morning when he awoke in a fury.
 Montaug swallowed 20 more pills and died within half an hour.
 He was survived by his mother and sister.